 ask your Borderline questions to elicit their empathy or

 understanding!
-You're attempting to engage a 3 year old,
+You're attempting to engage a three year

-remember?
-He/she won't relate to your pain, or comprehend the motivation
+old, remember?
+He/she won't relate to your pain, or comprehend

-behind your questioning.
-You must only offer statements that start
+the motivation behind your questioning.
+You must only offer statements

 etc. A small child has zero capacity for reason.
 Stop expecting

 this developmentally arrested guy/gal to 'get' what you're trying

 Borderline will never take ownership of their flaws

 or failings--but they may accuse You of the most heinous